Summer 2017 Box Office:

 How far is it from Seattle?

 It’s usually a 2 1/2 to 3 hour drive depending on traffic.
 You should allow at least an extra hour in case of road construction delays.
-Late arrivals are seated at the back of the theater.
+Late arrivals are seated in the least disruptive location at each venue, at the back of the theater.
 To avoid any problem, come early and enjoy the Leavenworth area, downtown shopping and restaurants.

 Where can I find lodging?